Strategic Learning and Trading in Broker-Mediated Markets: The broker

-where she replaces the estimate $\hat{\nuB}$ with her true trading speed $\nuB$ in \eqref{eq: assumption broker}---this is equivalent to assuming that the filter $\hat\nuB_t$ of the informed trader matches the true $\nuB_t$.
+In this subsection the broker filters the signal from observing the price process.
+To do this, the broker replaces the unknown processes $\alpha$ and $\hat{\nuB}$ (used in the informed trader's strategy) with the known measurable processes $\hat{\alpha}$ and $\nuB$, respectively.
+More precisely, the broker assumes that her competitor's trading speed takes the form

 This latter assumption may be conservative, as perfect knowledge gives an obvious advantage to the informed trader.
 However, we show in the numerical examples of Section \ref{sec:numerical_results} that the broker can strategically influence (manipulate) the informed trader through this component, i.e., through knowing and exploiting that the informed trader's strategy is based on that of the broker.
+The functions $f_i$ for $i=1,2,3$ are those induced by the second equality.

 The broker observes the process

 In \eqref{eq: broker_model_assumption price}, there is an implicit assumption that the trading speed of the broker is no longer an exogenously observed process, but instead it satisfies an equation that is linear in the filter $\hat{\alpha}$, the broker's control $\nu$, and the integral of $\nuIstar_t$ itself.